Canberra: Development throughout 20th century

 The Commonwealth government purchased the pastoral property of Yarralumla in 1913 to provide an official residence for the Governor-General of Australia in the new capital.
 Renovations began in 1925 to enlarge and modernise the property.
-In 1927, the property was official dubbed Government House.
+In 1927, the property was officially dubbed Government House.
 On 9 May that year, the Commonwealth parliament moved to Canberra with the opening of the Provisional Parliament House.
 The Prime Minister Stanley Bruce had officially taken up residence in The Lodge a few days earlier.
 Planned development of the city slowed significantly during the depression of the 1930s and during World War II.
 Some projects planned for that time, including Roman Catholic and Anglican cathedrals, were never completed.
-(Nevertheless, in 1973 the Roman Catholic parish church of St. Christopher was remodelled into St. Christopher's Cathedral, Manuka, serving the Archdiocese of Canberra and Goulburn.
+(Nevertheless, in 1973 the Roman Catholic parish church of St. Christopher was remodelled into St Christopher's Cathedral, Manuka, serving the Archdiocese of Canberra and Goulburn.
 It is the only cathedral in Canberra.)

 From 1920 to 1957, three bodies — successively the Federal Capital Advisory Committee, the Federal Capital Commission, and the National Capital Planning and Development Committee — continued to plan the further expansion of Canberra in the absence of Griffin.
 However, they were only advisory and development decisions were made without consulting them, which increased inefficiency.

 The largest event in Canberra up to World War II was the 24th Meeting of ANZAAS in January 1939.
 The Canberra Times described it as "a signal event ... in the history of this, the world's youngest capital city".
 The city's accommodation was not nearly sufficient to house the 1,250 delegates and a tent city had to be set up on the banks of the Molonglo River.
 One of the prominent speakers was H. G. Wells, who was a guest of the Governor-General Lord Gowrie for a week.
 This event coincided with a heatwave across south-eastern Australia during which the temperature in Canberra reached 108.5 degrees Fahrenheit (42.5 Celsius) on 11 January.
 On Friday, 13 January, the Black Friday bushfires caused 71 deaths in Victoria and Wells accompanied the Governor-General on his tour of areas threatened by fires.